sadasystems/private-message/README.md

 # Secret Message

 Secret Message is a tiny tool which enables you to easily send and recieve encrypted messages to users on Github via pull requests with the latest public rsa key associated with their account.
+Inspired by [Jass](https://github.com/jschauma/jass).

 ### Dependencies
 * node.js v0.12.4